 What should I avoid while taking ENTOCORT EC?

-- Do not eat grapefruit or drink grapefruit juice while taking ENTOCORT EC.
-Eating grapefruit or drinking grapefruit juice can increase the level of ENTOCORT EC in your blood.
+- Do not drink grapefruit juice during your treatment with ENTOCORT EC.
+Drinking grapefruit juice can increase the level of ENTOCORT EC in your blood.

 What are the possible side effects of ENTOCORT EC?